CLB56/tips_and_tricks/vim.md

 ## PLUGIN Surround

-I think it's better to understand vim and to use regular experessions if one day i really have the need of automatizing the change of surrounding caracters (", ', <b>...)
+I think it's better to understand vim and to use regular experessions if one day i really have the need of automatizing the change of surrounding caracters (", ', ...)

-## PLUGIN vim-colors-solarize
+## PLUGIN vim-colors-solarized

 - Installation with vundle
 - Copy the recommended text to vimrc *AT THE END* of vimrc